b3v21/bigdataenergy/README.md

 # Database Setup
-1. create user / db on MySQL command line client download and install MySQL 8.0 create root user with password root. to change the password of root user use below:
+1. create user / db on MySQL command line client

+download and install MySQL 8.0

+create root user with password root.to change the password of root user use below

 ALTER USER 'root'@'localhost' IDENTIFIED BY 'root';

 create the database

 CREATE DATABASE transport_db;

-2. python dependencies and migration in python virtual environment install the MySQL dependency pip install mysqlclient
+2. python dependencies and migration

+in python virtual environment install the MySQL dependency

+pip install mysqlclient

-these commands migrate the classes in src/model.py to the database schema py manage.py makemigrations py manage.py migrate src
+these commands migrate the classes in src/model.py to the database schema

+py manage.py makemigrations

+py manage.py migrate src

-3. see results in MySQL command line client use transport_db;
+3. see results in MySQL command line client

+use transport_db;

 show tables;